 Depending on your device, turn the camera or the 3-axis lens in the camera 90° or 270°.

-If the device doesn’t have automatic rotation of the view, log in to the webpage and go to Settings > System > Orientation.
+If the device doesn’t have automatic rotation of the view, go to Video > Installation.

 To verify that a defined part of the image contains enough pixels to, for example, recognize license plates, you can use the pixel counter.